tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 * The history of development methodologies often provides an excellent background for understanding them.
-Memorizing the [Agile manifesto][agile] will teach you a particular response to a problem without even teaching you what the problem was; reading [Outline of a Paradigm Change in Software Engineering][paradigm] by Christiane Floyd will give you the context (and, incidentally, also illustrate that she made a very similar point about 15 years earlier).
+Memorizing the [Agile manifesto][agile] will teach you a particular response to a problem without teaching you what the problem was; reading [Outline of a Paradigm Change in Software Engineering][paradigm] by Christiane Floyd will give you the context (and, incidentally, also illustrate that she made a very similar point about 15 years earlier).